joapolarbear/dpro/docs/usage.md

 You can also configure to fuse tensors to multiple tensor groups, by
 1. specifying the number of tensor groups by setting `BYTEPS_TENSOR_GROUP_NUM=x`
 2. using a specification file by setting `BYTEPS_TENSOR_GROUP_FILE=/path/to/spec`.
 The file should be a json file and in the following format, where `0, 1, ...` denotes the indexes of tensors.
-Note that all tensor indexes should be specificed, even if one tensor is not fused with other tensors.
 ```
 {
     "mapping": [